Get Rid of Scorpions at Your Austin Home

 - Gaps under doors or around windows and damaged weather strips or window screens

 - Doors or windows that are left open

 A problem with scorpions is that they tend to go straight up when they come to an obstruction.
 So, if they walk up to the wall of your premises, they tend to go straight up the wall and end up in the attic space.

 Access to the inside from the attic is often via poorly fitted light fixtures.
-To treat for a scorpion problem it is therefore important to treat the attic space as well.
+It is therefore important to treat the attic space as well.
 Keep tree limbs and bushes or shrubs at least a foot away from the walls of your home or business and keep your lawn maintained.

 Reduce Harborage Areas

 - Wood piles are a common harborage area.
 Keep them off the ground or, better still, remove them.

 - Clutter – don’t leave things lying on the ground as this creates harborage areas for scorpions.

 - Stones and pebbles look good in a garden but create ideal spaces for shelter.

 - Prune shrubs to expose trunk and the ground around the plant and remove leaf litter, mulch, and other organic debris.